Home – Regulations – Corporate Sustainability Due Diligence Directive

 What is the Corporate Sustainability Due Diligence Directive (CSDDD)?

 The Corporate Sustainability Due Diligence Directive (CSDDD or CS3D) is a European Union directive that forms part of the EU’s wider plans for a more sustainable future and introduces legal obligations on businesses to respect human rights and the environment.
-It requires certain companies to conduct a risk-based human rights and environmental due diligence (HREDD) in their operations and across their global chains of activities, holding companies accountable through public reporting on their efforts.
-It also includes obligations on companies to develop climate transition plans.
+It requires certain companies to conduct risk-based human rights and environmental due diligence (HREDD) in their operations and across their global chains of activities, holding companies accountable through public reporting on their efforts.
+It also includes obligations for companies to develop climate transition plans.

 The CSDDD is a significant step forward in the EU’s efforts to promote corporate sustainability.
 It is the international due diligence law most aligned with the United Nations (UN) and Organization for Economic Cooperation and Development (OECD) guidelines on human rights and business.

 The final CSDDD text was published in the EU’s Official Journal on 5th July 2024, and the Directive went into effect on 25th July 2024.
-The recent EU Omnibus Proposal has set the implementation date for the CSDDD for the first wave of companies as 26th July 2028, with all other in-scope companies required to comply from 26th July 2029.
+The EU Omnibus Proposal in February 2025 set the implementation date for the CSDDD for the first wave of companies as 26th July 2028, with all other in-scope companies required to comply from 26th July 2029.
+Further proposals from the European Parliament and Council of the EU (“EU Council”) were published in June 2025, which propose additional amendments to delay and modify the original CSDDD text.

 Who does it apply to?